-- 1. Behavior that substantially and materially disrupts, disturbs, impairs, interferes with or - 1. obstructs the orderly conduct, processes, and functions of the University or the rights of other Members of the University Community.community. - 2.
-Behavior that substantially and materially disrupts, disturbs, impairs, interferes with or obstructs the orderly conduct, processes, and functions of the classroom or laboratory and/or immediate surrounding areas.
-This includes interfering with the academic mission of the University or individual - 2. classroom or interfering with a faculty member or instructor's role to carry out the normal academic or educational functions of their classroom laboratory and/or immediate surrounding areas.
+Behavior that substantially and materially disrupts, disturbs, impairs, interferes with or

+1. obstructs the orderly conduct, processes, and functions of the University or the rights of other Members of the University Community.community.

+2.-Behavior that substantially and materially disrupts, disturbs, impairs, interferes with or obstructs the orderly conduct, processes, and functions of the classroom, or laboratory and/or immediate surrounding areas.
+This includes interfering with the academic mission of the University or individual educational functions of his/her classroom laboratory and/or immediate surrounding areas.

+2. classroom or interfering with a faculty member or instructor's role to carry out the normal academic or educational functions of their classroom laboratory and/or immediate surrounding areas.